Helped girls to take charge

 year olds in Malawi are twice as likely to die in pregnancy and childbirth than women aged 20 and older

-In Malawi and Kenya, we've joined hands with teenage girls to champion sex education and their reproductive rights.
+In Malawi and Kenya, we joined hands with teenage girls to champion sex education and their reproductive rights.
 Their empowered choices are building stronger, healthier, wealthier communities.

-We partner with and train local organisations to establish women's listening groups, led entirely by young women in the communities themselves.
+We partnered with and trained local organisations to establish women's listening groups, led entirely by young women in the communities themselves.
 The teenagers and young women critically assess the problems they face, and work together in a team to solve them.

 With the help of the wider community, they implement these solutions.